Matching Hadronization and Perturbative Evolution: The Cluster Model in Light of Infrared Shower Cutoff Dependence: Expectations and Constraints on Hadronization

 where $V$ and $R$ include the definition of some momentum mapping, and can eventually be expressed in terms of splitting functions.
 Demanding that the hadronic cross section is independent of $Q_0$, one can then derive an evolution equation for $S_{mn}$~\cite{Platzer:2022jny}.
+This evolution demands that the hadronization model should be able to mirror the dynamics of the parton shower in evolving towards a low-scale process of producing hadrons.
 For the present purpose we note that Eq.~(\ref{eq:egfactorization}) is an accurate analytic model of an event generator, and Eq.~(\ref{eq:psevolution}) one of parton shower evolution.
 We can also ask the question how such a factorization then gives rise to observable-specific hadronization corrections, which can be extracted in a MC sense by snapshots of events at the parton level and at the level of the final hadronic states.
 For $e^+e^-$ event-shapes this is discussed in the next subsection.
 Furthermore, we are naturally led to conclude that $Q_0$ should not be a tuning parameter and that we should investigate the $Q_0$ dependence of $S_{mn}$, for example, by studying the dependence of the tuned hadronization model parameters on variations of $Q_0$.
 As already mentioned in the introduction, the least we need to demand from an improved $S_{mn}$ is a smooth change across multiplicities in the sense that higher partonic multiplicities at lower $Q_0$ lead to comparable effect as smaller multiplicities at higher $Q_0$ do: the dynamics governing $S_{mn}$ near the infrared cutoff need to be the same as that of the shower close to the infrared cutoff.
 This puts severe constraints on the onset of the hadronization model, to be discussed in Sec.~\ref{sec:Clusters} and Sec.~\ref{sec:NewFission}.
 Using the evolution equations implied for $S_{mn}$ for the construction of an evolving model is subject of additional ongoing work.